-Each year, Heritage conducts a food drive to help The Bridge, our community center on the West side.
+Each year, Heritage conducts a food drive to help The Bridge, our community center on the west side.
 The Bridge works with refugees and the homeless, and weekly opens up for a soup kitchen and access to their food pantry.
 The Bridge food drive regularly happens in June.
 Learn more about the Bridge at theBridge.io.

 Westerville Area Resource Ministry (WARM) is a local food pantry which also offers short term assistance, educational services, employment services, and spiritual support.
 WARM offers a variety of ways to serve throughout the year.
 To learn more or volunteer, please visit the WARM website and click on the Volunteer tab.

 Embark is a re-entry assistance program for men and women that must navigate their way from incarceration to independence.
 Members receive spiritual support and guidance prior to release and after they return to the community.
-Visit Kindway’s Website for ways you can get connected or contact Debbi Roberts at 614-898-9412 x511.
+Visit Kindway’s Website for ways you can get connected or contact Debbi Roberts at 614-898-9412 x501.

 Homeless youth are one of Central Ohio’s hidden populations.
 Star House is working to integrate them back into the community.
 Star House operates a 24-hour drop-in center which provides safe respite from the streets and offers the youth a chance for a productive life.
 It is the only drop-in center in the nation with continuous onsite services.
 Serve at Star House with your life group or by yourself and make a difference in future generations.

 Join us for worship services and fellowship with residents of this assisted living facility.
 Contact Wayne Benson for details on how to participate in this fellowship.

-Heritage is an American Red Cross Community partner hosting blood drives throughout the calendar year.
+Heritage is an American Red Cross community partner hosting blood drives throughout the calendar year.
 Donors are always needed and may register for an appointment by using the online scheduling system on the Red Cross website.

 Sometimes it is a challenge to figure out how we can use our time, our talent, our treasure, and our gifts to help others.
 And sometimes the answer is more accessible than we ever thought possible.
 Using a web-based portal, Neighborhood Bridges offers opportunities to offer acts of kindness to those with needs in Westerville.
 To learn more about how you can advocate, elevate, identify, and help solve problems for those in need, please visit Neighborhood Bridges Westerville.